-Pride in Health + Wellbeing was established in 2017 to address the need to provide training and consultation to organisations who want to provide culturally safe health and wellbeing services to the LGBT community.
+Pride in Health + Wellbeing was established in 2017 to address the need to provide training and consultation to organisations who want to provide culturally safe health and wellbeing services to the LGBTQ community.

-Organisations belonging to the Pride in Health + Wellbeing program can not only contribute to the wellbeing of LGBT people through the ongoing provision of safe and inclusive services, but will also in the process:
+Organisations belonging to the Pride in Health + Wellbeing program can not only contribute to the wellbeing of LGBTQ people through the ongoing provision of safe and inclusive services, but will also in the process:

 - Reach out to a highly loyal market segment